Mysanthropium/smellit-perfume-store/README.md

 - [Credits](#credits)

 ### Business Model
-The business is a B2C e-commerce platform focusing on a diverse selection of men's perfumes, fragrances and colognes from various suppliers.
+The business is an B2C e-commerce platform focusing on a diverse selection of men's perfumes, fragrances and colognes from various suppliers.

 #### Marketing Strategy
 The marketing strategy for this online shop is: